virtusize/virtusize.github.io/source/integration-guide/order-confirmation.rst

 sizeAlias
-    *String* - A size alias that will be used to display the size purchased to the customer when they open the widget the next time.
+    *String* - A size alias that will be used to display the size purchased to the customer the next time they open the widget.
 They will see this item from their personal purchase history with the sizeAlias instead of the actual size, if this is set.
 This alias should be set if you use size-ids instead of human readable sizes as identifiers.